frontenddogma/web-development-glossary/manuscript/u.md

 Unit testing
 : A software testing method by which individual units of source code, sets of one or more computer program modules together with associated control data, usage procedures, and operating procedures, are tested to determine whether they are fit for use.
 Unit tests are typically automated tests written and run to ensure that a section of an application (known as the “unit”) meets its design and behaves as intended.
 In procedural programming, a unit could be an entire module, but it is more commonly an individual function or procedure.
 In object-oriented programming, a unit is often an entire interface, such as a class, but could be an individual method.&nbsp;[†](#w-unit-testing)

+Universal Access
+: A component of the Mac OS X operating system, later called Accessibility, that provides computing abilities to people with visual impairment, hearing impairment, or physical disability.&nbsp;[†](#w-universal-access) ℹ︎&nbsp;[apple.com/accessibility/mac](https://www.apple.com/accessibility/mac/)

 Universal Design
 : The design of buildings, products, or environments to make them accessible to all people, regardless of age, disability or other factors.
 The term “universal design” was coined by the architect Ronald Mace to describe the concept of designing all products and the built environment to be aesthetic and usable to the greatest extent possible by everyone, regardless of their age, ability, or status in life.
 However, it was the work of Selwyn Goldsmith, author of _Designing for the Disabled_ (1963), who really pioneered the concept of free access for people with disabilities.
 Goldsmith’s most significant achievement was the creation of the dropped curb—now a standard feature of the built environment.&nbsp;[†](#w-universal-design)

 Universal Module Definition
 : A collection of patterns and scripts to help use and compatibility of different JavaScript module loaders. ℹ︎&nbsp;[github.com/umdjs/umd](https://github.com/umdjs/umd)

+Universal selector
+: A CSS selector (`*`, which can in certain cases be omitted) that matches any element.

 Universally unique identifier
 : A 128-bit number used to identify information in computer systems.
 The term globally unique identifier (GUID) is also used, typically in software created by Microsoft.
 When generated according to the standard methods, UUIDs are for practical purposes unique.
 Their uniqueness does not depend on a central registration authority or coordination between the parties generating them, unlike most other numbering schemes.
 While the probability that a UUID will be duplicated is not zero, it is close enough to zero to be negligible.
 Thus, anyone can create a UUID and use it to identify something with near certainty that the identifier does not duplicate one that has already been, or will be, created to identify something else.&nbsp;[†](#w-uuid)